1 Line (Sound Transit): Ridership

 Ridership on the 1 Line has risen significantly from the beginning of service in 2009, when it averaged 15,500 per weekday.
-In 2010, ridership fell below projected levels due to the ongoing economic downturn, with only 21,611 daily riders on the line.
+In 2010, ridership fell below projected levels due to an economic downturn, with only 21,611 daily riders on the line.
 Ridership increased significantly in the following years, surpassing 25,000 daily riders in 2012, 30,000 in 2014, and 35,000 in 2015.
 The opening of the University Link extension in March 2016 increased daily ridership by 66 percent in its first month of operation, and averaged 66,203 daily riders during the last quarter of the year.
-A single-day ridership record of 82,361 estimated boardings was set on April 8, 2016, credited to a Seattle Mariners home opener and the Emerald City Comic Con.
-The record was surpassed five months later on September 30, estimated at 101,000 riders, due in part to home games for the Washington Huskies football team and Seattle Mariners.
+A single-day ridership record of 82,361 estimated boardings was set on April 8, 2016, due to a Seattle Mariners home opener and the Emerald City Comic Con.
+The record was surpassed five months later on September 30, estimated at 101,000 riders, when the Washington Huskies football team and Seattle Mariners both hosted home games.

 Ridership fell to 9.7 million total passengers in 2020, a decline of 61 percent from 2019, due to the COVID-19 pandemic and other service reductions.
+Link ridership grew following the 2021 opening of the Northgate Link Extension and reopening of offices, which allowed it to exceed pre-pandemic levels.
+The line set a single-day record of 115,600 boardings on July 11, 2023, during the Major League Baseball All-Star Game at T-Mobile Park.
+This record was surpassed twice by the end of the month due to several simultaneous weekend events, including Taylor Swift's The Eras Tour concerts at Lumen Field, Mariners games at T-Mobile Park, and the Capitol Hill Block Party.
+A new record of 136,800 boardings was set on July 23 and became the twelfth day that month with more than 100,000 boardings.
+The record was surpassed on August 30 with 157,692 boardings on the day of the Lynnwood Link Extension's opening.
+In September 2024, the line's average Saturday ridership had reached 82,000 boardings, surpassing the weekday average of 79,000 riders.